-Collaboration is the Future for Arab University Libraries
+Collaboration Is the Future for Arab University Libraries

 The Arabic Union Catalog established a uniform standard for the cataloguing of Arabic texts.
 It brought to light the existence of books that previously had been known only to users of local libraries.
 And through economies of scale it reduced the cost of cataloguing.

-Electronic and online technologies have made the benefits of collaboration by university and other libraries in Arab countries hard to ignore, and institutions have been gradually taking the necessary steps to set up regional and national library consortiums (often this involves overcoming institutional resistance and bureaucratic obstacles).
+Electronic and online technologies have made the benefits of collaboration by university and other libraries in Arab countries hard to ignore, and institutions have been gradually taking the necessary steps to set up regional and national library consortia (often this involves overcoming institutional resistance and bureaucratic obstacles).

-Sherif Kamel Shaheen, professor of library and information science at Cairo University, points to a variety of ways Arab libraries can work together.
+Sherif Kamel Shaheen, a professor of library and information science at Cairo University, points to a variety of ways Arab libraries can work together.

 For example, the Lebanese Academic Libraries Consortium brings together the libraries of seven private universities in a single website.
-Also in Saudi Arabia, the Saudi Digital Library provides information services to the Kingdom’s higher education institutions.
+Also in Saudi Arabia, the Saudi Digital Library provides information services to the kingdom’s higher-education institutions.

-And the Egyptian Universities Libraries Consortium provides a similar online service to its Saudi counterpart: it aims to eliminate the duplication of resources at Egyptian universities and promote sharing of materials.
+And the Egyptian Universities Libraries Consortium provides a similar online service to its Saudi counterpart: It aims to eliminate the duplication of resources at Egyptian universities and promote sharing of materials.
 In the United Arab Emirates, the Library Information Web Access provides a single searchable catalog of over one million books and other library resources held by contributing libraries.

 A library consortium strengthens the buying power of libraries facing the cost of expensive subscriptions to digital information.
 The Jordanian Academic Library Consortium saved its members $380,000 in fees for a single database after it began coordinating subscriptions among its members.

-“It is known that consortia support the learning, teaching and research in any academic library in the world by providing access to more resources,” Houeida Kammourié, chair of the Lebanese Academic Library Consortium says.
+“It is known that consortia support the learning, teaching and research in any academic library in the world by providing access to more resources,” Houeida Kammourié, chair of the Lebanese Academic Library Consortium, says.
 Building a strong library consortium among Arab academic libraries is a major factor in enriching and strengthening the services provided by libraries participating in those consortia, she says.